SeanRogan/redditScraper/README.md

 In this file you can change the Subreddits you want to be scraped.
 Use the url element after ```/r/``` in the subreddit url.
 For example, if you want to scrape ```https://www.reddit.com/r/learnprogramming``` You would add "learnprogramming" to the SUBREDDITS list.
 You can also change the name of the table your data will be saved under in the database you connect to.

 # How to set up for your first scrape
-Once you've installed everything and your database is up and waiting for inserts, you can run the program with ```python run_reddit_scraper.py``` and it will cycle through the subbreddits found in the settings.py file, and scrape the top 100 newest posts and its associated comments and deposit the data into the database.
+Once you've installed everything and your database is up and waiting for inserts, ensure there is at least one valid subreddit string in the SUBREDDITS list in settings.py.
+Once that is confirmed, and you have your reddit api credentials in the private.py file, you should be ready to begin!
+You can run the program with ```python run_reddit_scraper.py``` and it will cycle through the subbreddits found in the settings.py file, and scrape the top 100 newest posts and its associated comments and deposit the data into the database.
 # Happy Scraping 🎅🏻